Ringo Starr: Personal life

-Starr met hairdresser Maureen Cox in 1962, the same week that he joined the Beatles.
-They married in February 1965.
-Beatles manager Brian Epstein was best man and Starr's stepfather Harry Graves and fellow Beatle George Harrison were witnesses.
+In the same week Starr joined the Beatles in 1962, he met 16 year old hairdresser Maureen Cox.
+They married at Caxton Hall on 11 February 1965.
+Starr's stepfather Harry Graves and fellow Beatles George Harrison and John Lennon were all witnesses, while Beatles manager Brian Epstein served as best man.
 Their marriage became the subject of the novelty song "Treat Him Tender, Maureen" by the Chicklettes.
-The couple had three children: Zak (born 13 September 1965), Jason (born 19 August 1967) and Lee (born 11 November 1970).
+The couple had three children: Zak (b.
+13 September 1965), Jason (b.
+19 August 1967) and Lee (b.
+11 November 1970).
 In 1971, Starr purchased Lennon's home Tittenhurst Park at Sunninghill in Berkshire and moved his family there.
-The couple divorced in 1975 following Starr's repeated infidelities.
-Maureen died from leukaemia at age 48 in 1994.
+The couple divorced in 1975 following Starr's repeated infidelities, alcoholism, and volatile behaviour.
+Cox died from leukaemia at the age of 48 in December 1994.

-Starr met actress Barbara Bach in 1980 on the set of the film Caveman, and they were married at Marylebone Town Hall on 27 April 1981.
 In 1985, he was the first of the Beatles to become a grandfather upon the birth of Zak's daughter Tatia Jayne Starkey.
 Zak is also a drummer, and he spent time with the Who's Keith Moon during his father's regular absences; he has performed with his father during some All-Starr Band tours.
 Starr has eight grandchildren: two from Zak, three from Jason, and three from Lee.
 In 2016, he was the first Beatle to become a great-grandfather.